- We already have a fellowship program. Can I hire a fellow through the LGMF?

 We send generally 15 or more applicant files to each host government.
 We will send as many files as you need or request, greater than or fewer than 15.
 We recommend you review at least 10.
 If you are hiring more than one fellow, we recommend you ask for as many files as we can send!
 Depending on the year, each ICMA region could see between 25 and 50 total finalists available and interested in working in a particular area.

 - How many applicants should I interview?

-- Do fellows get an automatic (fee waived) intern membership to ICMA during their fellowship?
+- Do fellows get an automatic (fee waived) membership to ICMA during their fellowship?

 - Do fellows get a discounted rate to attend the ICMA Annual Conference?